 - A. Wallace-Hadrill.
 Augustan Rome.
 Bristol Classical Press 2018 (2nd edition).

 Requirements: 1) Regular class attendance is strongly urged (5%)

 2) Midterm (25%) and Final Examination (30%) Both exams will consist of short answer and brief essay questions.
 While the final exam will focus principally on material covered in the second half of the course, familiarity with the issues covered in the first half will be assumed.
 Details on both will be made available as the quarter progresses, but: PLEASE NOTE THE FOLLOWING: Both exams will be administered through Canvas; both will be made available very early on the day shown on the schedule and must be completed within the period of time allotted (at least a couple of days) unless otherwise noted; both are generously timed -- but once begun they must be completed within the time allotted; for both exams you will be allowed to use notes and your texts.

 3) Two 3-5 page papers (40%, 20% each).
 Information including instructions, grading criteria, and suggested topics for each paper will be posted to Canvas early in the quarter.
 The principal aim of each paper is to have you compose something (for example, a letter, fragment of a history, etc.) addressing a particular topic from the perspective of a person living in the Augustan period.
 Unless previously cleared with me, late papers will be penalized.

-Thursday Conference: Unless you are otherwise notified, there will be no class meeting on Thursdays, but I will be available in my office during our regular class period (8:30-9:20 AM) for individual conferences.
+Thursday Conference: Unless you are otherwise notified, there will be no lecture posted on Thursdays, but I will be available via Zoom during our regular class period (8:30-9:20 AM) for individual conferences.